rilldata/rill/docs/docs/manage/account-management/billing.md

 ![deploy](/img/manage/billing/deploy-project.png)

 ### Upgrading to Team Plan
 Once you are ready to upgrade to a Team Plan, you can do so via the organization billing page, or select `Upgrade` in the top banner.
+Only organization administrators can upgrade the plan.

 ![img](/img/manage/billing/team-plan.png)